 In Zimbabwe 1 in 60 are in need of palliative care (WHO).
 Research published in the Journal of Pain & Symptom management (Vol. 3 # 2 Feb 17) estimates Children's Palliative Care in Zimbabwe to be the worst in the world at 120 per 10, 000.The challenges associated with living with life threatening conditions such as cancer, HIV, MDR, TB, cancer and diabetes are made worse by a fragile and under-funded health system, loss to follow up, lack of transportation to access care and the rise in disease

 Island has been the principal provider of palliative care and bereavement services to adults and children in Zimbabwe since 1979.
-Part of the international hospice movement, it's philosophy encompasses a skilled and sensitive way of caring for those suffering a life threatening illness and their families whether in hospital or at home, and those who have been bereaved.
+Its philosophy encompasses a skilled and sensitive way of caring for those suffering a life threatening illness and their families whether in hospital or at home, and those who have been bereaved.
 The organization has been selected to be evaluated to be a WHO Demonstration site for Africa.

 Island believes that our lives should be measured by its quality and not merely the length, and strives to improve quality of life whatever the circumstances.
 Our vision at Island is A Zimbabwe where people access quality palliative and bereavement care to reduce suffering and pain and improve the quality of their lives.